 - An income related employment and support allowance that was introduced on 27 October 2008. - Universal credit in prescribed circumstances - Other benefits considered by the Headteacher to be equivalent

 9. Monitoring and review

-This policy is reviewed every year.
+This policy is monitored by the governing body every five years.